VB-algebroid morphisms and representations up to homotopy: -algebroids and morphisms.

 A $\VB$-algebroid structure on $(D; A, B; M)$ naturally induces a Lie algebroid structure on $A$ by taking the anchor to be $\rho_A$ and the Lie bracket $[\cdot, \cdot]_A$ defined as follows: if $\X, \Y \in \Gamma_{\ell}(B,D)$ cover $\X_0, \Y_0 \in \Gamma(A)$ respectively, then $[\X, \Y]_D \in \Gamma_{\ell}(B,D)$ covers $[\X_0, \Y_0]_A \in \Gamma(A)$.
 We call $A$ \textit{the base Lie algebroid} of $D$.

-The next result from \cite{rajan} relates VB-algebroid structures on trivial DVBs and representations up to homotopy (see also Proposition 3.9 in \cite{camilo} where they prove a related result regarding the relationship between representations up to homotopy and Lie algebroid extensions).
+The next result from \cite{GrMe10a} relates VB-algebroid structures on trivial double vector bundles and representations up to homotopy.
+Note that Arias Abad and Crainic show a related result on the relationship between representations up to homotopy and Lie algebroid extensions \cite[Proposition 3.9.]{ArCr12}.